Trees in the city

 Tree stock consultation Zoetermeer

 You can view the tree stock on a map of Zoetermeer.
-This map allows you to enter an address, and then the map zooms in on that location.
+This map allows you to enter an address, after which the map zooms in on that location.
 The map shows all 'public' trees (i.e. those owned by the municipality of Zoetermeer) and all monumental and all memorial trees (including private trees).
 In the outlying areas and parks, not all unique trees are shown in the map.
 These trees are considered forest planting and are managed as a whole.
 What can be retrieved from the trees are the number by which the tree is known to the municipality, the (Latin) name, vitality, how often the tree is checked and the planting year.
 In addition, a link is displayed to show Google images.
 It is not possible to search for tree species.

 In Zoetermeer, there is no need to apply for a cutting permit to cut down one's own tree, unless it is a monumental tree or a tree located in the so-called protected areas.
 These areas are also indicated on the map.
 However, the municipality itself must have a felling permit for each tree to be felled.